NikeshCohen/ProfilePrep/README.md

 ## License - Pending Decision

 ProfilePrep will be released under an open-source license.
 The exact license is still being decided, but it will allow for contributions and use while ensuring protection against misuse or unauthorised redistribution.

 ---

+## Support

+For support, please email [placeholder@example.com] or create an issue in our GitHub repository.

+---